PHP-DI/Symfony-Bridge/README.md

-# PHP-DI integration with Symfony 2
+# PHP-DI integration with Symfony

 [![Build Status](https://travis-ci.org/PHP-DI/Symfony2-Bridge.png?branch=master)](https://travis-ci.org/PHP-DI/Symfony2-Bridge)

-This package provides integration for PHP-DI with Symfony 2.
+This package provides integration for PHP-DI with Symfony.

-[PHP-DI](http://php-di.org) is a Dependency Injection Container for PHP.
+[PHP-DI](http://php-di.org) is a dependency injection container for PHP.

-This package is compatible with PHP-DI **4.x** and **5.x**.

 **The documentation is here: http://php-di.org/doc/frameworks/symfony2.html**

+## Requirements

+- PHP 5.5 or above
+- PHP-DI 5.*
+- Symfony 3.*

 ## How it works